9.30 am Holy Communion with choir

 9.30 am Holy Comminion with choir

-If you are wishing to enquire about getting married at one of our churches, you can contact the Parish Office, who will tell you how to go about making the arrangements.
+If you are wishing to enquire about getting married in All Saints, you can contact the Parish Office, who will tell you how to go about making the arrangements.

 Simply put, if you live in the parish of Sanderstead, if you are a regular worshipper at All Saints Sanderstead (or would be willing to become one), or if you or a close family member have a strong historic connection with the area or one of its churches, it is possible for you to get married here.